-Kempegowda International Airport (BLR), also called Bangalore Airport, is the busiest Airport in Karnataka and one of India’s largest aviation hubs, located about 40 km north of Bangalore city at Devanahalli..
+Kempegowda International Airport (BLR), also called Bangalore Airport KIAL, is a famous and the 3rd biggest Airport in India and one of India’s largest aviation hubs, located about 40 km north of Bangalore city at Devanahalli.
 It began operations on May 24 2008, and is located in Devanahalli, Karnataka.
 Built by BIAL, the Airport plays a key role as the city’s central air travel hub for both domestic and international flights.
-It sits roughly 50 km north of Prestige Evergreen on Sarjapur Road and takes about 1 hour and 25 minutes to reach by car.
 The Airport is commonly known by its code BLR, which is printed on all tickets and baggage tags linked to Bangalore.
-One of the first airports in India, the first to achieve Level-2 Accessibility Enhancement Accreditation in India

 Kempegowda International Airport (BLR) is well connected to all corners of the city, and travellers often search for “Bangalore Airport distance from MG Road, Whitefield, Sarjapur Road, and Hebbal” to plan their trip.
 The BLR Airport distance varies between 29 km to 51 km depending on the locality.

 Kempegowda International Airport in Bangalore honours Nadaprabhu Kempe Gowda, who was born in 1510 and is often called the founder of Bengaluru.
 As a local chieftain serving the Vijayanagara Empire, he drew India’s first map of the city in 1537.
-He laid out the original “Pete” markets and built a series of lakes—such as Dharmambudhi and Sampige—to give the town clean water and room to grow.
-He also raised protective walls and watchtowers that helped Bengaluru expand into the busy metropolis it is today.
+He laid out the original “Pete” markets and built a series of lakes, such as Dharmambudhi and Sampige, to give the town clean water and room to grow.
 Naming the Airport after him celebrates his clear vision for a well-planned city, strong community and thriving trade—values that still guide Bangalore’s growth.

-Kempegowda International Airport operates more than 380 flights per day, including 109 non-stop destinations, across 25 countries.
-Totally international destinations are served by 39 popular Airlines, including IndiGo, Air India Express, and Emirates.
+Kempegowda International Airport operates more than 700+ flights per day, including 109 non-stop destinations, across 25 countries.
+International destinations are served by 39 popular Airlines, including IndiGo, Air India Express, and Emirates.

 1. Dubai, UAE (DXB)